-The Copse Corpse (Difficulty Easy)
+The Copse Corpse

-The trees composing the copse at the base of the hill are cypress, and a DC 11 Int (Nature) confirms that, until recently, they had been growing in the shallow bog water of the fen before the ground they grow upon rose and became (somewhat) dry land.
-The copse covers an area roughly 60 feet wide by 20 feet deep, and the trail of children's footprints leads directly into its moss-obscured interior.
+The trees composing the copse at the base of the hill are cypress.
+Until recently, they had been growing in the shallow bog water of the fen before the ground they grow upon rose and became (somewhat) dry land.
+The copse covers an area roughly 60ft wide by 20ft deep, and the trail of children's footprints leads directly into its moss-obscured interior.

-Shortly after entering the shade of these trees, the PCs catch sight of a human male - obviously a resident of one of the city's poorer areas by his manner of dress - huddled pitifully against the base of one of the tree trunks.
+Shortly after entering the shade of these trees, the characters catch sight of a human male - obviously a resident of one of the city's poorer areas by his manner of dress - huddled pitifully against the base of one of the tree trunks.
 The man seems to be extending his hand for alms while keeping his eyes deferentially downcast.
 He is completely motionless other than a slight swaying of his extended appendage.
-A closer look with a DC 15 Wis (Perception) checks while standing within 10 feet of the beggar reveals him to actually be a fairly recently deceased corpse - his skin only now beginning to show the mottle of decomposition - held erect by a number of thin strands of web dangling from the tree limbs above.
+Getting within 10ft of the beggar reveals him to actually be a fairly recently deceased corpse - his skin only now beginning to show the mottle of decomposition held erect by a number of thin strands of web dangling from the tree limbs above.
 His swaying arm is caused by the slight motion of the tree limbs in the barest of breezes.
-At a distance of 5 feet, his condition is unmistakable, as is the putrid odor that only then becomes apparent from the overlying rotten smell of the fens.
+At a distance of 5ft, his condition is unmistakable, as is the putrid odor that only then becomes apparent from the overlying rotten smell of the fens.
 Why the corpse was left here or by whom is not readily apparent, but the trail of children's tracks passes right by the fragile marionette.

 In truth, the corpse is an unfortunate Blighter who fell victim to Maregeth and his cronies.
-He was slain and thrown into the pool in area 3 as Maregeth's first bog burgyn.
-The ddewin then ordered the creature to take up station here and remain in place until intruders threatened or attempted to enter the cave at area 1.
-It has remained motionless here ever since, not even bothering to move when the spiders at 1 later came to investigate.
+He was slain and thrown into the pool in Area 3 as Maregeth's first bog burgyn.
+The ddewin then ordered the creature to take up station here and remain in place until intruders threatened or attempted to enter the cave at Area 1.
+It has remained motionless here ever since, not even bothering to move when the spiders at Area 1 later came to investigate.
 It is only by some strange quirk of fate that the spiders' webbing has strung him up like a marionette, but they in no way inhibit his movement.
-As soon as any PC attacks, approaches within 5 feet, or tries to pass by toward area 1, the undead creature lurches to its feet and attacks.
+As soon as any character attacks, approaches within 5ft, or tries to pass by toward Area 1, the undead creature lurches to its feet and attacks.